andrewjamescarr/andrewjamescarr.github.io/README.md

 ### Communication

-* My preferred hierarchy of communication (least → most urgent): Email → Teams → WhatsApp → Phone Call.
+* My preferred hierarchy of communication (least → most urgent): Email → Teams → WhatsApp → Teams Phone Call.
 * I prefer email to be used when detailed information and data needs to be shared.
 I find emails much easier when retreival is required at a later date.
 * Real-time sometimes, asynchronous most of the time.
 * I don't expect a response to anything in real-time.
 If it's urgent, the hierarchy of communication should change.
 * If we find ourselves in an almost real-time conversation on email or Teams, or if takes more than 2-3 messages to bring closure to a topic, then I may suggested we move to voice/video.
 * I mostly prefer long-form writing using collaboration tools such as Confluence.
 * Don't expect an answer if you just write "Hello" in Microsoft Teams chat.
 Phrase your message that allows me to provide a meaningful response as soon as I've read and had time to answer.
 Find our more at [https://NoHello.net](https://nohello.net/en) or [https://aka.ms/nohello](https://aka.ms/nohello)
-* I have a direct communication style.
+* I have a direct communication style, and can sometimes come across as blunt.
+I never mean to offend!
 I say what I mean.
 I'll be explicit and unambiguous.
+* I prefer (and really appreicate) clear written communications, preferably in bullet points.
+Over-communication is key :)
 * I am clearer in writing than in person.
 In person, I may talk my thoughts out loud which can feel rambling; you'll get to see my mind at work -- good luck ;)

 #### Email
 * I read all of them.
 I only reply if absolutely necessary.  _Note: I've not figured out all my rules for replying, Hufffington Post has pretty good [article](https://www.huffingtonpost.co.uk/entry/when-stop-replying-email_l_619bfd74e4b0f398af09184e)_